 In 2013, he was the joint recipient of an APRA Art Music Award for Southern Encounter (Country Arts SA, WIRED Lab and participant artists) for Excellence in a Regional Area and Excellence in Experimental Music.

 As a writer, he maintains a blog (since 2006) and has contributed to the publications, Realtime Australia and Resonate.

-Recent activities and ongoing research interests have been chiefly concerned with aspects of memory, climate change and personal/community agency in a rapidly changing world, with works presented as part of Arts House's Going Nowhere (2014) and Vitalstatistix's four-year Climate Century project (2014-2018).
-In the latter portion of 2018 he will be an Artist In Residence at Sauerbier House commencing a new project, Oblique Territories.
+Recent activities and ongoing research interests have been chiefly concerned with aspects of memory, climate change and personal/community agency in a rapidly changing world, with works presented as part of Arts House's Going Nowhere (2014), Vitalstatistix's four-year Climate Century project (2014-2018) and an artist residency at Sauerbier House Culture Exchange (2018).